3.3.4 Review of entitlement approaching the end of the second entitlement period

 3.3.4.5 Worker disputes ongoing eligibility determination

-If a worker only disputes the WPI aspect of the ongoing eligibility determination, the Agent or self-insurer must refer medical questions to the Medical Panels within 14 days of being advised by the worker that they only dispute the WPI determination.
+If a worker only disputes the WPI aspect of the ongoing eligibility determination, the Agent or Self-Insurer must refer medical questions to the Medical Panels within 14 days of being advised by the worker that they only dispute the WPI determination.

 If the worker disputes any other part of the ongoing eligibility determination (to cease or maintain weekly payments) or to multiple parts of the determination, a worker must refer their dispute to Internal Review or to WIC Workplace Injury Commission for conciliation.
 For example, if a worker disputes: